M7Tro/LearningNext/fullStack/notes.md

 While running the development server, navigate into localhost:3000/seed

 You must see a message that the database was seeded successfully.
 After that, you can delete the file.

+You can check the data from Vercel's website.
+You can even run SQL queries to get data.

+Chapter 7: Fetching Data

+Now that we have data stored in the databse, what are the ways we can get the data and use it in our application?

+API layer:

+    APIs are an intermediary layer between your application code and database.

+    You will often use an API when relying on some 3rd party services that provide an API

+    When fetching data from client, you would want to have an API layer that runs on the server to avoid exposing database secrets to the client

+    In Next.js, you can create API endpoints using Route Handlers.

+    Route handlers are only available inside the "app" directory.
+They are the equivalent of API Routes inside the "pages" directory.

+Database queries:

+    When creating a full-stack application, you will probably need to write logic to interact with the database.

+    If you are using React Server Components (fetching data on server), you can skip the API layer, and query the database directly without exposing database secrets to the client.

+    Rule: do not expose the database secrets by querying the database directly on the client.

+Using server components to fetch data:

+    By default, NextJS uses React Server Components to fetch data.

+    Server components let you use promises and async/await without relying on hooks like useState and useEffect.

+    Server Components execute on the server, so you can isolate complex logic and data feching on server and send only the result to the client.

+    As Server Components execute on the server, you do not need to use an API layer to send queries to the server.

+Using SQL:

+    For this dashboard project, queries will be made using the Vercel's postresql SDK and SQL.

+    Why do we use SQL?

+    SQL is the industry standard for querying relational databases.

+    Knowledge of SQL provides foundational understanding of relational databases.

+    SQL is versatile and lets you fetch and manipulate specific data.

+    Vercel's Postresql provides protection against SQL injections.

+    To query the database, import the "sql" function from "@vercel/postres"

+    This "sql" function can be used inside any server component.

+    SQL is good for fetching and manipulating specific data

+Note that "@" at the beginning of each import path is a shortcut alias that is automatically set up by NextJS for the root directoty of the project.

+An interesting thing about the Page() component code snippet from the tutorial is that it is an async component:
+    export default async function Page() {}

+This way, you can use await inside of it.
+The dashboard has three components inside of it that request data.